iggredible/Learn-Vim/ch08_registers.md

 One more way to clear register is to set the content of "a register to an empty string with the expression `:let @a = ''`.

-## Putting The Content Of A Register
+## Putting the Content of a Register

 You can use the `:put` command to paste the content of any one register.
 For example, if you run `:put a`, Vim will print the content of register a below the current line.
 This behaves much like `"ap`, with the difference that the normal mode command `p` prints the register content after the cursor and the command `:put` prints the register content at newline.